-One-half credit/One semester
+One-half credit/One semester Prerequisite(s): None

 Introduction to Performing Arts introduces the student to other theatre courses.
 This course acquaints the student with all aspects of the theatre: imagination, acting, interpretation, competition, use of the voice, and career orientation.